 \emph{System}.-- We study a one-dimensional fermionic lattice with an underlying quasi-periodically modulated onsite potential.
 The generic form of the Hamiltonian in the context of single-parameter estimation is $\hat{H}{=}\hat{H}_1 + V \hat{H}_2$.
 For the system under consideration, $H_2$ represents a quasi-periodically modulated onsite potential.
 Let's consider the single-particle limit first, where $H_1$ has contribution only from the kinetic energy, $\hat{H}_1 \equiv \hat{H}_{ke}$.
 In this case, the final Hamiltonian is given by

 where $\omega$ is an irrational number, and $\hat{c}^{\dagger}_{i} (\hat{c}_i)$ is fermionic creation (annihilation) operator at the $i^{th}$ site.
 The Hamiltonian represents the AAH model, that has been studied in various contexts, such as the Hofstadter butterfly \cite{Hofstadter76}, transport \cite{Purkayastha18,Sutradhar19}, mobility edge \cite{Saha16,Ganeshan15,Ganeshan1502}, criticality \cite{Szabo18,Wei19,Rakshit21}, and topological phases\cite{DeGottardi13,Cai13,Fraxanet3}.
 The AAH model has a self-dual symmetry between the Hamiltonians in the momentum and the position space, which leads to an energy independent localization transition at a finite modulation strength, $V_c=2$.
 For a given $V$, all the states are either localized (for $V > V_c$) or extended (for $V < V_c$).
 However, we restrict our interest to the localization transition in the ground state, and examine its usefulness for adiabatic sensing.
-Due to the fractal nature and even-odd dichotomy, the system is not typical in the sense that all system sizes cannot fit under same scaling functions \cite{Cestari11,Wei19}.
+Due to the fractal nature and even-odd dichotomy, the system is not typical because all system sizes cannot fit under the same scaling functions \cite{Cestari11,Wei19}.
 For finite size systems, proper scaling emerges at the transition for system sizes $F_n$ with either odd or even sequences from the Fibonacci series and for $\omega$ to be approximated by $\omega_n{=}F_n/F_{n+1}$.
 Here $F_n$ and $F_{n+1}$ are two consecutive Fibonacci numbers with the property $\omega{=}\lim_{n\to \infty}(F_n/F_{n+1}) \to (\sqrt{5}-1)/2$, which is the so-called golden ratio.
-Throughout this work, we consider periodic boundary conditions, odd lattice sizes, and scaling at the transition point.
-Away from the transition, there can be further branching with system sizes, which are not considered here.
-Experimental observations of localization transition in the AAH model have been reported, e.g., in ultracold atom set-up \cite{Schreiber15,Negro03,Roati08,Modugno10,uab} and photonic crystals \cite{Lahini09,Kraus12,Verbin13,Verbin15}.
+This work considers periodic boundary conditions (PBC), odd lattice sizes, and scaling at the transition point.
+Experimental observations of localization transition in the AAH model have been reported, e.g., in ultracold atom set-up \cite{Schreiber15,Negro03,Roati08,Modugno10,uab} and in photonic crystals \cite{Lahini09,Kraus12,Verbin13,Verbin15}.